cmp-202/ssh2shell/README.md

 *Methods*

-* .connect(callback(sessionText)) Is the main function to establish the connection and handle data events from the server which triggers the rest of the process.
-It take in an optional callback function that receives the full session text as its parameter.
+* .connect(callback(sessionText)) Is the main function to establish the connection and handle data events from the server.
+  It takes in an optional callback function for processing the full session text.

 * .emit("eventName", function, parms,... ).
 Raises the event based on the name in the first string and takes input parameters based on the handler function definition.

-* .pipe(destination) binds a writable stream to the output of the read stream but only after the connection is established.
+* .pipe(stream) binds a writable stream to the output of the read stream but only after the connection is established.

-* .unpipe(destination) removes piped streams but can only be called after a connection has been made.
+* .unpipe(stream) removes a piped stream but can only be called after a connection has been made.

 *Variables*